KiryuJiiro/HTB-documentations/README.md

-# HTB-documentations
+# HTB Documentations

-documentations of things i learned while solving different labs in Hack The Box academy these are a list of documentation and walkthrough of each box i solve daily in my daily challenge of solving and understanding at least one box from HTB per day. my htb profile at [ZeroTheFool](https://app.hackthebox.com/users/2455771) im just a beginner hoping to learn more and gain more expirence most of these boxes are beginner class retired boxes available in htp for practise
+This repository contains documentation and walkthroughs of various labs completed on **Hack The Box (HTB) Academy**.
+The goal is to **learn and understand at least one box per day**, improving my practical knowledge of cybersecurity and penetration testing.

+I am a beginner in cybersecurity, still building my foundational skills, and this repository reflects my learning journey.
+Most of the boxes documented here are **retired beginner-class labs** available for practice on HTB.

+You can view my HTB profile here: [ZeroTheFool](https://app.hackthebox.com/users/2455771)

+The repository includes:
+- Step-by-step walkthroughs
+- Exploit methodology explanations
+- Notes on tools, techniques, and concepts learned